Enabling the discovery of fast transients: A kilonova science module for the Fink broker: Methodology

 \subsection{Classification}

 We randomly divided $\mathcal{F}$ into two subsets: train and test.
-The training sample $\mathcal{F}_{\rm train}$ contained 2794 KN and 16712 non-KN elements, while the test sample, $\mathcal{F}_{\rm test}$ enclosed 1892 KN and 16823 non-KN events.
+The training sample $\mathcal{F}_{\rm train}$ contained 2794 KN and 16712 non-KN elements, while the test sample, $\mathcal{F}_{\rm test}$, enclosed 1892 KN and 16823 non-KN events.

-Given the low fraction of KN events and the binary nature of our classification task, we followed the active learning strategy based on uncertainty sampling described in \citet{leoni2022} to build an informative and balanced training sample.
+Given the low fraction of KN events and the binary nature of our classification task, a simple random split of the available simulated data into training and test samples would require some fine-tuning of the probability threshold used to define KN candidates.
+Moreover, this would also result in a large size for the final training model, which is not ideal for operations within the broker.
+Aimed at circumventing both issues, we followed the active learning strategy \citep{settles2012} based on the uncertainty sampling strategy described in \citet{leoni2022} to build an informative and balanced training sample.
 Only $\mathcal{F}_{\rm train}$ was used in the active learning loops.
-The initial training sample, $\mathcal{F}_{\rm ini_train}$, contained 10 objects (5 KN and 5 non-KN) and the system ran through 1490 iterations, thus resulting in a final training sample, $\mathcal{F}_{\rm final\_train} \in \mathcal{F}_{\rm train}$, of 1500 objects equally balanced between the two classes.
-Once this optimal training sample was built, we use it to train a random forest classifier containing 30 decision trees and a maximum depth of 42, using the \texttt{scikit-learn} implementation \citep{scikit-learn}.
+The initial training sample, $\mathcal{F}_{\rm ini\_train}$, contained ten objects (five KNe and five non-KNe) and the system ran through 1490 iterations, thus resulting in a final training sample, $\mathcal{F}_{\rm final\_train} \in \mathcal{F}_{\rm train}$, of 1500 objects equally balanced between the two classes.
+Allowing a further increase in the number of objects in training did not improve the classification results.
+Once this optimal training sample was built, we used it to train a random forest classifier containing 30 decision trees and a maximum depth of 42, using the \texttt{scikit-learn} implementation \citep{scikit-learn}.
 Classification results reported below used a probability threshold of 0.5 and were obtained by applying the resulting model to the completely independent $\mathcal{F}_{\rm test}$ sample.